lacontrevoie/autodiscover/README.md

 Outlook uses an undocumented, proprietary protocol called **Autodiscover**, that is made to only work on Outlook Exchange servers.
 This software attempts to reimplement this protocol, so your free-software based mail server works out-of-the-box with Outlook clients.

-Apple mobile phones uses the mobileconfig file which is again, poorly documented.
+Apple mobile phones uses the mobileconfig file which is documented but very messy and incompatible with other "usual" installation methods.

 ## Supported clients
 - Thunderbird